tier2tickets/Knowledge-Base/content/integration/connectwise.rst

 Enter a member ID and name which fits your organization.
 Select the appropriate System options according to how your ConnectWise Manage system is configured.

-**Take note of the Service Defaults as they can effect the way tickets come into the system.**
+**Take note of the Service Defaults as they can effect the way tickets come into the system.
+The default board is self explanatory, but the Restrict Board Access is a blacklist**

 Be sure to click ‘Save’ when everything looks correct.